-Applications are available each year and during two application periods, February through March and September through October.
-The SDSU scholarship application must be filed or postmarked not later than the established deadline.
-Students need to submit an application for each of the SDSU scholarships.
-Individual results will be mailed to all applicants during June and November for the following academic year.
+Applications are available each year during one application period, November through early February.
+The SDSU scholarship application must be filed or postmarked not later than the established first Monday in February deadline.
+Students need to submit only one application for the SDSU scholarship program.
+Individual results will be mailed to all applicants during June for the following academic year.

-The dollar amount per scholarship is subject to change based on registration costs, donations, and investments by the SDSU Foundation.
+The dollar amount per scholarship is subject to change based on registration costs and investments by the Campanile Foundation.
 There is no limit to the number of scholarships for which a student may be considered.